Refining Enums

 with two variants:

-indicating that the timer is not running, andCountDown(n)
+Inactiveindicating that the timer is not running, andCountDown(n)indicating that the timer is counting down fromnseconds.

 Somehow using refinements to ensure that the timer can only